Scaling and local limits of Baxter permutations and bipolar orientations through coalescent-walk processes: Scaling limits of Baxter permutations and bipolar orientations

 converging in distribution.
 For fixed $\theta \in \bigstar$, we know the distribution of the limit thanks to \cref{thm:discret_coal_conv_to_continuous} and \cref{thm:permuton} (the limit of $\conti L^{\theta,(\bm u_i^\theta)}_n$, being a random continuous function on $[0,1]$, is determined by its restriction to $[0,1)$).
 Henceforth, it is legitimate to denote by

 the limit, keeping in mind that the coupling for varying $\theta$ is undetermined at the moment.
 We shall determine it to complete the proof of items 2 and 3.
-We start by proving the following identities:
+We start by proving the following identities (we use the convention $\text{ ***}=\emptyset$):

 The claim in \cref{eq:main_reversal} is the easiest.
 Thanks to \cref{prop:rev_coal_prop}, we have that $\conti W_n^{**} = s(\conti W_n)$ and $\conti W_n^{***} = s(\conti W_n^*)$, for every $n\in\Z_{>0}$.
 Since $s$ is continuous on $\mathcal C([0,1],\R^2)$, the same result holds in the limit, proving \cref{eq:main_reversal}.